-Value Added Data
+Value Added Data - Year 9

-Value added data tracks student progress for those students who sat both the Year 7 NAPLAN Tests in 2012 and the Year 9 NAPLAN in 2014 at Macarthur.
+Value added data tracks student progress for those students who sat both the Year 7 NAPLAN Tests in 2013 and the Year 9 NAPLAN in 2015 at Macarthur.
 It provides a measure of their academic growth at Macarthur over this time.
-The general standard for academic growth in this time is represented in the following table.
+The general standard for academic growth is represented in the following table.

-There has been greater average growth for Macarthur students in all except or numeracy compared to the State.
+There has been greater average growth for Macarthur students in Writing and Spelling compared to the State but the other areas are lower.
+Individual students whose academic growth declined in 2015 will be monitored.